Specifies animation options.

 The animation progresses at a constant pace.

 In the following example, you can see the difference between the 'ease-out cubic' and 'linear' algorithms of performing animation.
 To change the animation mode, choose the corresponding value from the drop-down menu in the bottom of the example.
-The animation performs in the chosen mode after you change the main gauge value using the radio buttons below.
+The animation performs in the chosen mode after you change the set of the gauge's values using the radio buttons below.

 Indicates whether or not animation is enabled.